-1946, and the property of each person who served in the military or naval services of the United
+(a) (1) The property of each person who served in the military or naval service of the

+United States in the war of the rebellion, the Spanish-American war, the insurrection in the

+44-3-4.
+Veterans' exemptions.
-States in the Korean conflict at any time during the period beginning June 27, 1950 and ending

-January 31, 1955 or in the Vietnam conflict at any time during the period beginning February 28,

-11 1961 and ending May 7, 1975 or who actually served in the Grenada or Lebanon conflicts of

-1983-1984, or the Persian Gulf conflict, the Haitian conflict, the Somalian conflict, and the was earned, and who was honorably discharged from the service, or who was discharged under conditions other than dishonorable, or who, if not discharged, served honorably, or the property of the unmarried widow or widower of that person, is exempted from taxation to the amount of one thousand dollars (\$1,000), except in:
+Philippines, the China-relief expedition, or World War I, and the property of each person who served in the military or naval service of the United States in World War II at any time during the period beginning December 7, 1941, and ending on December 31, 1946, and the property of each person who served in the military or naval services of the United States in the Korean conflict at any time during the period beginning June 27, 1950, and ending January 31, 1955, or in the Vietnam conflict at any time during the period beginning February 28, 1961, and ending May 7, 1975, or who actually served in the Grenada or Lebanon conflicts of 1983-1984, or the Persian Gulf conflict, the Haitian conflict, the Somalian conflict, and the Bosnian conflict, at any time during the period beginning August 2, 1990, and ending May 1, 1994, or in any conflict or undeclared war for which a campaign ribbon or expeditionary medal was earned, and who was honorably discharged from the service, or who was discharged under conditions other than dishonorable, or who, if not discharged, served honorably, or the property of the unmarried

-Bosnian conflict, at any time during the period beginning August 2, 1990 and ending May 1,

-14 1994, or in any conflict or undeclared war for which a campaign ribbon or expeditionary medal